 The Digital Millennium Copyright Act ("DMCA"), Pub.
 L. 105-304 requires the designation of an agent to received claimed copyright infringement notifications.
 Use this reporting mechanism if you believe any of your works are being infringed upon by any domain owned by Baylor University.

 The University encourages everyone on campus to immediately report crimes and other emergencies to the University Police by calling 254-710-2222.
-We have also established a number of other ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
+We have also established a number of other ways for campus community members and visitors to report crimes, serious incidents, violence and other emergencies to appropriate University officials.
 (Department of Public Safety)

-The Department of Environmental Health and Safety (EH&S) serves Baylor University by providing technical support, information and training, consultation and periodic audits of environmental, health and Safety practices and regulatory compliance.
+The Department of Environmental Health and Safety (EH&S) serves Baylor University by providing technical support, information and training, consultation and periodic audits of environmental, health and safety practices and regulatory compliance.

 The iService Desk provides faculty, staff, and students the ability to submit requests for operations and maintenance, grounds, and custodial services, and to track the status of those requests.
 Typical requests are for hot/cold temperatures, plumbing issues, lighting issues, or any other issue related to a facility's operation.
+(Facility Services)

 Fire safety concerns may be reported to the Fire Safety Specialist, or by contacting 254-710-2222.
 (Department of Public Safety)